 - Are they offering consultancy?

-This kind of study will give you a head start, and also idle for your blog business plan.
+This kind of study will give you a head start, and also ideal for your blog business plan.

 Final words for successful niche selection: